The application period for 2019 Stocks Massey grant awards is now OPEN (see below).

 The application period for 2019 is now open.

 The deadline for submission of applications is 5PM Thursday 23rd May 2019.

 A public notice will also appear in the Burnley Express inviting applications shortly.

 Application forms can be downloaded from the 'Downloads' section opposite, or requested from the Council.

-A decision on applications submitted would normally be reached by July each year.
+A decision on applications submitted would normally be reached in July 2019.

 In conjunction with preparing an application please also read the 'Privacy Notice' in downloads opposite detailing how we will use the information you provide to us as part of an application.

 Who decides if my application was successful?

 A joint advisory committee will consider all applications, and this committee will have three County Councillors, two Burnley Councillors and two trustees of the fund who will make a joint decision.